mcneel/rhino3dm/RHINO3DM.PY.md

 `pip install rhino3dm`

-If you get an error, you may need to run `pip install --user rhino3dm`
+:warning: If you get an error, you may need to run `pip install --user rhino3dm`

 If `pip` is not installed, go to the [Pip Installation instructions](https://pip.pypa.io/en/latest/installing/)